Trucker Salary Calculator

 In this formula:

-- The base pay per hour is multiplied by 8 (hours per day) and by 5 (days per week).
+• Base pay per hour is multiplied by 8 hours/day and 5 working days/week.

-- The base pay per mile is multiplied by the miles driven per day and by 5 (days per week).
+• Base pay per mile is multiplied by daily miles and 5 days/week.

-- The two amounts are added together to calculate the weekly salary.
+• The two values are added to determine the weekly salary.

 Truck Driver Salary Examples